Table of Contents

 In most circumstances, more people are going to apply for an open role than will actually get the position and some people who are not qualified will apply.
 In order to create a positive candidate experience and keep your workforce engaged, you will need to respond to everyone who applies.

-If you decide not to consider a candidate then you should have a plan in place for someone either in HR or in their leadership vertical to sit down with them and have a constructive conversation about why they are not being considered and what steps they can take to be qualified in the future.
+If you decide not to consider a candidate, you should have a plan in place for someone either in HR or in their leadership vertical to sit down with them and have a constructive conversation about why they are not being considered and what steps they can take to be qualified in the future.

 Step 7.
 Update Every Internal Candidate